tsbertalan/extendedKalmanFilterDemo/README.md

 Much of the code here is very similar to that developed over the course of the first few lessons in Term 2 on the EKF and sensor fusion for lidar and radar sensors.
 However, as a result, the `FusionEKF` and `KalmanFilter` objects are tightly coupled.
 A better approach would be use `Sensor` and `MotionModel` base classes providing an interface with appropriate methods for calculating the measurment update and motion prediction operators given a state vector.
 This would enable easy generalization to more than two sensors.
 As it stands, there are separate `KalmanFilter::Update` and `KalmanFilter::UpdateEKF` methods for the laser and radar sensors respectively.

+Results are shown below.
+Points in blue and red are sensor data, while points in green are the smoothed trajectory (position portion only).

 ![sample results](Docs/kalman.png)

 While the achived RMSE on the figure-8 dataset is below the required threshold, I think there might be some turning overshoot.
 This should be rectified with the use of a more realistic (nonlinear) motion model.